hargoniX/bachelor/thesis/thesis.typ

 The way this exchange of buffers is implemented in verix is as follows.
 The driver maintains three additional things for
 itself:
-1. A mini allocator that manages the buffers in the @DMA mapped packet buffer array.
-It can request memory in buffers of 2048 byte, which should be sufficient for all packets as they cannot exceed the @MTU of 1500 bytes.
+1. A @DMA allocator that manages the buffers in the @DMA mapped packet buffer array.
+It can request memory in buffers of 2048 byte.
+This is sufficient for all packets as they cannot exceed the @MTU of 1500 bytes.
 2. An array with the same amount of slots as the ring buffer.
-Here it saves which buffer is used for which slot in the ring buffer as this information is not maintained by the write-back descriptor.
+Here it saves which buffer is used for which slot in the ring buffer as this information is not preserved by the write-back descriptor.
 3. The `rx_index`, it contains the location that the driver will read the next packet from.
 This allows it to simply poll the DD bit of the descriptor at `rx_index` to figure out whether a packet was received.

 In addition to this, the driver maintains two important invariants:
 1. `rx_index` is always $"RDT" + 1$.
-2. It strengthens the assumption of the hardware that all descriptors in the interval $["RDH", "RDT")$ contain read descriptors to the interval $["RDH", "RDT"]$
+2. It strengthens the assumption of the hardware that all descriptors in the interval $["RDH", "RDT")$ contain read descriptors to the interval $["RDH", "RDT"]$.
+This is valid as the descriptor at RDT is owned by the software so it can keep it in whatever state it wants to.

-These two assumptions allow for the receive operation of one packet to be implemented as follows:
+These two assumptions allow for the receive operation for one packet to be implemented as follows:
 1. Poll until DD at `rx_index` is set to 1.
-2. Remember the buffer that was used at `rx_index` to return it later.
+2. Remember the buffer that was used at `rx_index` to return it to the allocator later.
-3. Replace the buffer remembered for `rx_index` with a fresh one and write its meta information as a read descriptor with DD set to 0.
+3. Replace the buffer remembered for `rx_index` with a fresh one and write a read descriptor with the buffer address as the Packet Buffer Address and DD set to 0 to `rx_index`.
-4. As the descriptor at RDT is already initialized as a read, one simply advance RDT and the `rx_index`.
+4. As the descriptor at RDT is already initialized as a read, simply advance RDT and the `rx_index`.
+   This gives the hardware a new read descriptor to work with and maintains the second invariant.

 On top of this the driver implements a batching mechanism that repeats the procedure up to a certain batch size in order to increase performance.